-A B C1 C2 D Higher managerial, administrative or professional Intermediate managerial, administrative or professional Supervisory or clerical and junior managerial, administrative or professional Skilled manual workers Semi and unskilled manual workers D Semi and unskilled manual workers E Entirely dependent on the state long term, through sickness, unemployment, old age or other reasons
+- A Higher managerial, administrative or professional - B Intermediate managerial, administrative or professional - C1 Supervisory or clerical and junior managerial, administrative or professional - C2 Skilled manual workers - D Semi and unskilled manual workers - E Entirely dependent on the state long term, through sickness, unemployment, old age or other reasons

 With high standards and expectations for their holidays, the ABC1 SEGs form the core target customer base for Center Parcs.
-According to Mintel, as of 2016, the ABC1 segment as a whole represented over 50% of the UK population making it the largest segment of the UK population.
-In addition, 65% of staycation enthusiasts are ABC1 (generally split evenly between ABs and C1s), and the group is broadly composed of those with household incomes above £25,000 and a financial situation described as "healthy" or "OK".
+According to the last census, the ABC1 segment as a whole represented over 50% of the UK population making it the largest segment of the UK population.